avysk/psgo_emitter/README.md

 ### Clipboard

-To copy the TeX code for *the main position only* to the Windows clipboard, press `c`.
+To copy the TeX code for the current solution branch to the Windows clipboard, press `c`.

 ### Write files